 - Licence badges (Australia only): We have a range of badges that confirm a Tasker’s qualification in different trades.
 If a Tasker has one of these badges, it means that they have a current licence in that field, as checked through our verifications provider.

-- Ask to see an ID or licence
+Ask to see an ID or licence

 If a Tasker doesn’t have the above badges, you can ask to see a copy of their documents.
 It’s a good idea to ask to see any qualification documents before the day of the task - you can use the private messaging feature to get the information you need.
 We recommend that if you do this, you offer up your own documents such as your ID, as this will help form trust between you and the other member.

-- Do an official VAT or ABN/ACN search
+Do an official VAT or ABN/ACN search

 This is important not only for trust purposes but also for insurance reasons.
 Insurance won’t be valid if the person you assign isn’t there during the task.
 If a Tasker says they will send someone else on their behalf, let them know you’re not comfortable with that and want them to do it instead.

-- Be aware of who is helping your Tasker
+Be aware of who is helping your Tasker